Enhancing Low-Precision Sampling via Stochastic Gradient Hamiltonian Monte Carlo: Introduction

 Other than SGLD, Stochastic Gradient Hamiltonian Monte Carlo (SGHMC)~ \citep{chen2014stochastic} is another popular gradient-based sampling method closely related to the underdamped Langevin dynamics.
 Recently, \citet{cheng2018underdamped, gao2022global} showed that SGHMC converges to its target distribution faster than the best-known convergence rate of SGLD in the $2$-Wasserstein distance under both strongly log-concave and non-log-concave assumptions.
 Beyond this, SGHMC is analogous to stochastic gradient methods augmented with momentum, which is shown to have more robust updates w.r.t. gradient estimation noise \citep{liu2020improved}.
 Since the quantization-induced stochastic error in low-precision updates acts as extra gradient noise, we believe SGHMC is particularly suited for low-precision arithmetic.

-Our main contributions in this paper are threefold: \begin{itemize} \item We conduct the first study of low-precision SGHMC, adopting the low-precision arithmetic (including full- and low-precision gradient accumulators and the variance correction (VC) version of low-precision gradient accumulators) to SGHMC. \item We provide a comprehensive theoretical analysis of low-precision SGHMC for both strongly log-concave and non-log-concave target distributions.
-All our theoretical results are summarized in Table~\ref{tab:compare_bound}, where we compare the 2-Wasserstein convergence limit and the required gradient complexity.
-The table highlights the superiority of HMC-based low-precision algorithms over SGLD counterpart w.r.t. convergence speed and robustness to quantization error, especially under the non-log concave distributions. \item We provide promising empirical results across various datasets and models.
+Our main contributions in this paper are threefold: \begin{itemize} \item We conduct the first study of low-precision SGHMC, adopting the low-precision arithmetic (including full- and low-precision gradient accumulators and the variance correction (VC) version of low-precision gradient accumulators) to SGHMC. \item {

+We present a thorough theoretical analysis of low-precision SGHMC for both strongly log-concave and non-log-concave target distributions.
+Beyond \citet{zhang2022low}'s analysis for strongly log-concave distributions, we introduce an intermediate process for quantization noise management to facilitate the analysis of non-log-concave target distributions.} All our theoretical results are summarized in Table~\ref{tab:compare_bound}, where we compare the 2-Wasserstein convergence limit and the required gradient complexity.
+The table highlights the superiority of HMC-based low-precision algorithms over SGLD counterpart w.r.t. convergence speed and robustness to quantization error, especially under the non-log concave distributions.

+\item We provide promising empirical results across various datasets and models.
 We show the sampling capabilities of HMC-based low-precision algorithms and the effectiveness of the VC function in both strongly log-concave and non-log-concave target distributions.
 We also demonstrate the superior performance of HMC-based low-precision algorithms compared to SGLD in deep learning tasks.
+Our code is available \href{https://github.com/comeusr/Low-precisionSGHMC/tree/main}{here}.

 \end{itemize}

 In summary, low-precision SGHMC emerges as a compelling alternative to standard SGHMC due to its ability to enhance speed and memory efficiency without sacrificing accuracy.
 These advantages position low-precision SGHMC as an attractive option for efficient and accurate sampling in scenarios where reduced precision representations are employed.